-10. Tracking system and pupil level data handling
+11. Tracking system and pupil level data handling

-Tracking data from each term's cycle (Autumn/Spring/Summer) will be monitored by subject leaders and the SLT to identify, highlight and disseminate good practice, and to address underperformance promptly.
+Tracking data from each collection will be monitored and quality-assured by subject leaders and the SLT to identify, highlight and disseminate good practice, and to address underperformance promptly.
 This includes the monitoring of the performance of key groups of pupils.
 See the Assessment Policy.

-11. Appendices
+12. Appendices